Many parts of fruits and veggies are edible, yet folks have been unknowingly throwing them in the garbage or into the compost pile!

 Dill, Parsley & Coriander

-So you’ve grown tons of your own herbs, congrats to you!
+So you’ve grown tons of your own herbs; congrats to you!
 But now that you’ve chopped off those yummy leaves, what else to do with those stems besides adding them to the compost pile?
 Answer: juice them!
 Or turn them into a smoothie!
-Yes, you can easily juice both leaf and stem or even add some types of stems (like parsley) to your favorite green smoothie recipes.
+You can easily juice the leaf and stem or add some stems (like parsley) to your favorite green smoothie recipes.

-Another idea and perhaps more interesting as well is to use them to add taste to your soups and stews, or when boiling veggies or potatoes.
-Simply add the stems – fresh, dried, or frozen – to the water with whatever it is you are cooking.
+Another, perhaps more interesting, idea is to use them to add taste to your soups and stews or when boiling veggies or potatoes.
+Simply add the stems—fresh, dried, or frozen—to the water with whatever you are cooking.
 You can fold the stems to fit in the pot or chop them into large pieces.
 When your dish is ready, simply remove the stems.
-Now these “spent” stems can be thrown onto the compost pile!
+Now, these “spent” stems can be thrown into the compost pile!

 Here’s an easy and hydrating smoothie recipe you can try for those last hot and humid summer days: